| | By Ian Sample Picking up a design tip from the penguins. IN AN old

 Nature has used simple trial and error to tackle problems similar

 to those that scientists and engineers wrestle with every day.
+And the results are everywhere; the bones in a bird's

 wing are strong but incredibly light, while spider silk is as strong